-Destination Exploration is designed to support first and second year, undeclared Liberal Arts majors as they navigate the major and career decision making process.
-The program encourages students to build connections to the academic community, faculty, peers, and to Merrimack College.
-The program provides students complete support through a three-tier advising system including: faculty advisors, professional advisors and peer mentors.
-Students participating engage in topical discussions with their peer mentors.
-Additional social events occur once per semester for all student undeclared liberal art students.
+Destination Exploration is designed to support all first and second year undeclared students as they navigate through the major and career decision making process.
+This initiative encourages students to build connections to the academic community, faculty, peers, and to Merrimack College.
+The program provides students with complete support through a three-tier advising system including: career advisors, faculty advisors and peer ambassadors.

 So you’re an undeclared major, now what?

 - Take time and adjust to academic challenges, and your new social life

 - Join an organization or a club

 - Get a job on campus

 Your Career Advisor is a coach, mentor and advisor during your time at Merrimack.
 Career advisors assist you in discovering and developing your interests; support your career and academic decision making, and direct you towards tools and resources on campus to support your exploration process.

 When do I meet with my Career Advisor?

 You can meet with your career advisor at any time throughout the year.
 The O’Brien Centeris open from 8:30 am to 5:00pm, Monday through Friday.

 Contact: Alexandra Finney, Career Advisor Fellow in the O’Brien Center for Student Success.